 Top 5 WordPress Project Management Plugins

-Below are five of the most recent and relevant wordpress project management plugins that provide PM features and functions.
+Below are the five recent and highly functional WordPress project management plugins that provide PM features.

-WP Project Manager Pro is a leading WordPress plugin specifically for project management.
-The author describes it as similar to having Basecamp inside WP.
-The core version of the plugin has been updated in May 2014 and is compatible up to WP version 3.9.2.
-It has been downloaded over 30,500 times, with more than 200 times last week.
-The Pro version is packaged as for Single site, Business, or Enterprise.
-Some features included in the Pro version are project permission, archiving, templates, privacy in message, to-do, and milestone, project category, filter by category, calendar overview, project front-end, forum support, and priority support for the Enterprise package.
+WP Project Manager Pro is a leading WordPress plugin, designed specifically for project management; it is like having Basecamp in WP.
+The core version of the plugin was updated September 2016 and is compatible with all the WP versions of up to version 4.0 or higher.
+It’s been downloaded more than 79,500 times, with over 3000 active installs.
+The Pro version is packaged for either a Single site, 5 sites, or unlimited sites.
+Some features included in the Pro version are dashboards, to-do lists, calendar view, milestones, user roles and permission, private messenger, file management, reports, time tracking, Gantt chart, and more.
 Read our Review.

 2. WP-Client Pro with PM Extension

 WP-Client PRO is a very popular business application plugin.
 The premium version of the plugin is fully compatible with WordPress 4.0.
 The plugin is updated every few weeks with new features and improvements.
-What is interesting is a new premium PM extension that extends the client management and billing functions to include internal staff, freelancers and projects into the workflow.
+What’s interesting is that there is a new premium PM extension that extends the client management and billing functions to include internal staff, freelancers and projects in the workflow.
 Users can now take control of internal processes and workflows, share details and progress of tasks, milestones and projects as they are completed.
 It requires the WP-Client core plugin, an up-to-date subscription, and a one-time purchase of the project management extension.
 Read our Review.

 3. SP Client Document & Project Manager

 SP Client Document & Project Manager is a file management and document collaboration system that provides an easy way to upload, organize, track, and share project documents.
-It has been updated on September 18, 2014.
-It requires core version 3.9 and is compatible up to core version 4.
-It has been downloaded more than 39,700 times.
-It offers a free and a premium version, with positive comments on the support from users who bought the premium version.
+It was updated on September 18, 2014.
+It requires core version 3.9, and is compatible up to core version 4; has been downloaded more than 39,700 times; offers a free and premium version, with positive comments from users who have bought the premium version.

-TaskFreak! free plugin is a WP version of an open source web application of the same name.
-The plugin allows users to create projects and tasks, assign rights to users and then assign tasks to them.
-The administrator then can follow their progress through status.
-It also allows attachments and comments to the tasks, which can all be viewed from mobile devices.
-It was last updated on August 28, 2014, compatible with WP up to versions 3.9.2.
+TaskFreak!, a free plugin that is a WP version of an open source web application with the same name.
+The plugin allows users to create projects and tasks, and assign rights and tasks to users.
+The administrator can then track the tasks’ status.
+It also allows attachments and comments to be added to the tasks, all readable from a mobile device.
+It was last updated on August 28, 2014, compatible up to WP versions 3.9.2.
 Users have downloaded it 7100 times.

 Orbis is another business application plugin.
 It was updated on March 28, 2014.
-It is compatible with up to version 3.8.3.
+It’s compatible with all the WP versions up to version 3.8.3.
 It has project management as well as CRM and intranet features.
 Its core features allow creation and management of projects, persons, companies and comments.
 It can be further extended with other plugins such as Orbis Tasks and Orbis Timesheets.
 Users have downloaded it over 3300 times but still no feedback in terms of ratings or reviews is available yet.

 WordPress Updates and Versions